§ X

 The arithmetic

 A married couple at $100,000 combined never reaches the 22 percent bracket.
-Their effective federal rate of 8 percent is nearly half of what a single filer at the same income pays.
+Their effective federal rate of 7.6 percent is well below what a single filer at the same income pays.

 Single